HassanZeshan/Quiz/README.md

 ## Frontend

-This frontend application is developed using React, TypeScript, Bootstrap, and Vite.
+This frontend application is developed using React, TypeScript, Bootstrap,styled-components and Vite.
 It provides a user interface for interacting with the quiz data served by the backend.

 Navigate to the frontend directory.
 Install dependencies using the following command: